lf2com/flip.js/README.md

 # flip.js

-Flip.js is an HTML element for flipping child nodes.
+Flip.js is a HTML element for flipping child nodes.

 ---